jagrvargen/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 10. 10-factorial.js - A script that computes and prints a factorial.

 11. 11-second_biggest.js - A script that searches for the second biggest integer in the list of arguments.

+12. 12-object.js - A script which replaces the value 12 of an object with the value 89.